 My smoked brisket burnt ends make OMG delicious brisket sandwiches, tacos, and the best Texas-style chili you’ve ever tasted.

-I have heard from friends that you can use chuck roast to make a poor man’s burnt ends recipe, but I’ve never tried it.
+I have heard from friends that you can use a chuck roast to make a poor man’s burnt ends recipe, but I’ve never tried it.

 Ingredients

-Not only does setting up your ingredients ahead of time speed up the cooking process, it also helps ensure you have everything you need to make the dish.
+Setting up your ingredients not only helps speed up the cooking process but also helps ensure you have all of the ingredients on hand to make the recipe.

 How to Make Brisket Burnt Ends